naehrjack/ict302-3/content/posts/franzen-post.md

 ---

-Creating accessible websites isn’t just a legal or ethical obligation—it improves usability, reduces friction, and ensures that digital experiences work for everyone.
+Creating accessible websites is not just a legal or ethical obligation it improves usability, reduces friction, and ensures that digital experiences work for everyone.
 Small improvements in alt text, navigation, contrast, or text size can significantly transform how people interact with your website.